Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Central_Arduino_Portenta_H7/readme.md

 To view the device information in IoT Central portal:

+1. Click on your device's name in the device list.
 1. Select the **'About'** tab.

     ![IoT Central device info](media/azure-iot-central-device-about.png)

 ### View telemetry